 Kalpana Chawla Memorial Planetarium was created to pay homage to Dr. Kalpana Chawla (a famous astronaut from India who lost her life onboarded a space shuttle Columbia).
 The planetarium gives non-formal education in astronomy.
 It was made in 2007 by HSCST (Haryana State Council for Science and Technology)

 9. Kurukshetra University

-Although popular among young and college goers but a walk or a joy ride of few minutes at the campus of The Kurukshetra University (KUK) I recommend.
-You will fall in love with the fresh air which always circulates in the campus.
+Although popular among young and college goers but a walk or a joy ride of a few minutes at the campus of The Kurukshetra University (KUK) I recommend.
+You will fall in love with the fresh air which always circulates on campus.
 The University was established in 1956 and the foundation stone was laid by the late Dr. Rajendra Prasad, the first President of the country.
 The university is located on the western bank of Brahm Sarover and covers an area of over 400 acres.
 Read more at Kurukshetra University

 10. Dharohar Museum